openbis/openBIS-UGM2025/README.md

 3. to share topics that openBIS users would like to propose for the hackathon sessions on day 3 and possibly 4 of the openBIS UGM 2025.

-For submission of hackathon topics, please use the following template:
+For submission of hackathon topics, please create a new .md file and use the following template:

 **Title of the proposed topic for the hackathon sessions:**